websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/translating-web-content/manually-translating-web-content.md

    Alternatively, click *Save as Draft* to save and publish your translation at a later time.

-## Integrating Translation with Custom Workflows
+## Integrating Translations with Custom Workflows

 You can integrate the translation process with custom workflows so your published translations go through a defined review and approval process.